vipulnaik/daily-updates/standing-plan-for-the-next-few-months.md

 ## House move

 I moved house in April 2022.
-This led to a fair amount of work during April/May, and some residual work that continues to Q3 2022.
-As of July 2022, the main remaining pieces of work are:
+This led to a fair amount of work during April/May, and some residual work.
+Since Q3 2022 has been a little busy with job transition, I'm planning to catch up with these residual items in Q4 2022.
+The three main pieces of work that remain are:

-* Getting a vacuum cleaner
+* Week of October 3: Getting a vacuum cleaner
-* Getting a new pillow (not directly related to the house move, but overdue)
+* Week of October 10: Getting a new pillow (not directly related to the house move, but overdue)
-* Getting a new state ID card to have an easier address proof
+* Week of October 17: Getting a new state ID card to have an easier address proof

-I plan to finish all these by the end of 2022.
-I might pick them up in Q3, though my busyness with work makes it a bit harder, and the heat makes it harder to run errands during the day.
-I should definitely be able to finish them in Q4 if not in Q3.
+The current week allocations are somewhat arbitrary, and I might defer these items further depending on my busyness, weather conditions, and other factors.
+I expect to get annual vaccines in November and possibly get my eye checkup some time in November too, so from a smoothing perspective it seems better to get through these house move items in October.

 ## Devops/server maintenance work through 2022